hoangduytran/blender-manual/manual/editors/nla/sidebar.rst

 :ref:`Action Track <nla-action-track>` is selected.

 Action
-   A :ref:`data-block <ui-data-block>` menu where you can see, change, and clear the object's active action.
+   A :ref:`data-block <ui-data-block>` menu where you can see, change, and clear the active action.
    See also the Action Editor's :ref:`Action <dopesheet-action-action>`.

+Slot
+   The slot within the active action to use.

 .. _bpy.types.AnimData.action_extrapolation: